SAFA-SNN: Sparsity-Aware On-Device Few-Shot Class-Incremental Learning with Fast-Adaptive Structure of Spiking Neural Network: Theoretical Energy Consumption

 where FLOPs denotes the number of floating-point multiply-and-accumulate (MAC) operations.
 We assume that both MAC and AC operations are implemented on 45nm hardware~\citep{yao2023attention}, where $E_{MAC} = 4.6 \mathrm{pJ}$ and $E_{AC} = 0.9 \mathrm{pJ}.$ Note that $1\ \mathrm{J} = 10^3\ \mathrm{mJ} = 10^{12}\ \mathrm{pJ}$.

 The number of synaptic operations at the layer $l$ of an SNN is estimated as:

-where $T$ is the number of time steps in the simulation, $\zeta$ is the firing rate of the input spike train of layer $l$.
+where $T$ is the number of time steps in the simulation, $\zeta$ is the firing rate of the input spike trains at layer $l$.

-Based on these theoretical analysis, we report the theoretical inference energy consumption results with variable structures in Table~\ref{tab:model_comparison}, which shows that the energy consumption of ANNs is obviously higher than SNNs, the larger the model is, the more significant the differences between them, which further hardens the ability of ANNs to implement on edge devices.
+Based on these theoretical analysis, we report the theoretical inference energy consumption results with variable structures in Table~\ref{tab:model_comparison}, which indicates that ANNs consume substantially higher energy than SNNs.
+Moreover, the disparity becomes more pronounced as the model size increases, which inherently limits the ability of ANNs to be implemented on edge devices.